 The biggest difference between LTL and partial shipments is size and weight.
 LTL shipments are used for cargo that is less than 12 feet long and no more than 6 pallets, while partial truckload can accommodate 6 to 18 pallets and cargo up to 25,000 lbs.

 Now that you know what it is, when to use it, its advantages over other shipping methods, and its benefits, it’s time to start utilizing partial truckload shipping.
-At Cowtown Express, we can help you take advantage of partial shipment and get your cargo to its destination safely and efficiently.
-Contact us today for more information.
+DFW trucking company can help you take advantage of partial shipment and get your cargo to its destination safely and efficiently.
+Get a quote today for more information.